LaMD: Latent Motion Diffusion for Image-Conditional Video Generation: Introduction

 Video generation aims to generate natural, high-quality videos that accurately reflect human intentions.
 Despite ongoing efforts, the field has yet to fully achieve this goal.
-One existing and straightforward solution to the video generation problem is to train a deep model which directly generates the pixel values for each frame in a video \cite{10.1007/978-3-030-01240-3_37, 9577375, ho2022video}.
+One existing and straightforward solution to the video generation problem is to train a deep model which directly generates the pixel values for each frame in a video \citep{10.1007/978-3-030-01240-3_37, 9577375, ho2022video}.
 However, the sheer volume of video data makes it challenging to train the model effectively, and this lack of effectiveness has two implications.
 First, the training procedure requires significant computational resources, which can hinder the scalability of the model.
 Second, it may cause the generator to focus too much on spatial high-frequency details that are less noticeable to the human visual system.
 Therefore, developing a novel video generation framework that can efficiently and effectively generate videos with a focus on perceptually relevant information is essential.

 As an alternative to the above pixel-space generation approach, latent-space generation has become a preferred choice for reducing data redundancy and conserving resources during model training.
 This is achieved by using a pre-trained autoencoder to transfer the generation process from the pixel domain to a more efficient and compressed latent domain.
-Current latent-space video generation follows two typical paradigms, depending on the correspondence of the latent space.
-The first paradigm, as depicted in Fig. \ref{fig:paradigm}(a), employs an image autoencoder to transform each frame into latent tokens, effectively simplifying the video generation problem into an image generation problem in the latent space \cite{han2022show}.
-The second paradigm, as depicted in Fig. \ref{fig:paradigm}(b), employs a 3D video autoencoder to translate video clips into a latent space, and then generates content within this latent video space \cite{yan2021videogpt}.
+Current latent-space video generation follows two typical paradigms, depending on the corresponding latent space.
+The first paradigm, as depicted in Fig.\ref{fig:paradigm}(a), employs an image autoencoder to transform individual frames into latent tokens, thereby generating the sequence of latent tokens in the latent image space \citep{han2022show}.
+The second paradigm, as depicted in Fig.\ref{fig:paradigm}(b), employs a 3D video autoencoder to translate video clips into a latent space, and then generates content within this latent video space \citep{yan2021videogpt}.